saronic-technologies/zencan/README.md

 - Generate EDS and DBC files for integration into existing tools
 - Support persistence of configuration to flash via application provided callbacks

+## Example Projects

+[can-io-firmware](https://github.com/mcbridejc/can-io-firmware) - A simple program to read analog inputs and make then available on a CAN bus

 ## Building docs

 Uses nightly docs features on docs.rs.
 To build docs locally using nightly features: